 Learning a skill can be hard.
 Really small projects can make it easier.

-Do you just pickup your Wacom tablet, open up some program and just go make a masterpiece or do you spend a bit of time planing your project out?
+Do you just pickup your Wacom tablet, open up some program and just go make a masterpiece?
+Or do you spend a bit of time planing your project out?

-I went trough my old illustrations for inspiration.
+I went through my old illustrations for inspiration.
 I chose one with a kid in the rain, and another one with some plant designs.
 For a reference, I found a cute monkey picture on the web.

 My first idea was two gray clouds going out of the screen, uncovering the sun, then a monkey would jump out of some bushes.

-I wanted this sample to take no more than 2-3 hours.
-I used limited animation for everything: Monkey’s head coming out, plants moving a little and the sun rays, moving a little.
+I wanted this sample to take no more than 2-3 hours, so I used limited animation for everything: the monkey’s head coming out, plants moving a little, and the sun’s rays moving a little.

 For the colors, I made a quick search on this website http://www.colourlovers.com/palettes.
 I wanted soft greens and some orange for the color palette.
 I love colors.
 Used well, colors are a very powerful language.

 PS: If you can’t think of how to simplify a project or aren’t sure exactly how to plan one, leave a comment below and I’ll help you out!